smart building — what is LVL and why do we love it?

 why is LVL better than other types of wood?

 Solid wood is, of course, steeped in romantic nostalgia, but isn't all that great to build with: there are a lot of parts of the tree that you can't use and the consistency of the wood can vary throughout the planks or beams.
 There's also a risk the wood could crack or break.

 There are other types of industrial wood, like CLT (Cross-Laminated Timber), but for out purposes LVL is best suited.

 CLT is a kind of wood on steroids.
 Very strong, but also very voluminous, like a body builder.
 CLT is produced in big solid planks, that can be used in their entirety as a wall for example.
-This is a great benefit when you're building high skyscrapers, but for a timber frame home, it's a bit too much.
+This is a great benefit when building high skyscrapers, but it's a bit too much for a timber frame home.

 bonus points for LVL

 Because of the way it's created, LVL can be delivered in a wide range of sizes.
 As you can see in the video above, there are very long LVL planks.
 These can be resized to the millimeter, so they fit perfectly in our Skilpods.
 Which means less waste and less chance of errors in our construction.

 The many layers of wood glued together help stabilize the dimensions of the wood.